-Impact Please explain the potential impacts and how you No Impact Positive Impact Negative Impact know this Age Older or younger people or a specific age grouping x The plans are inclusive to all children, young people and their families.
+No Impact Positive Impact Negative Impact Please explain the potential impacts and how you know this Age Older or younger people or a specific age grouping x The plans are inclusive to all children, young people and their families regardless of age.
+Disability A physical or mental impairment that has a substantial and long term adverse effect on a person's ability to carry out normal day to day activities.
+This may be visible or invisible, progressive or recurring. x Commissioned Services are in place which deliver positive emotional and mental health support to all children and young people who require it.
+Gender Reassignment anybody who is proposing to undergo, is undergoing, or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex. x The reports are inclusive to all children, young people and their families irrespective of gender reassignment/gender identity.

-Disability e.g. Effects on people with mental, physical, sensory impairment, learning disability, visible/invisible, progressive or recurring x The partner agency of Borders Additional Needs Group implement actions and will continue to progress them.
-SBC work in partnership with NHS Borders and Borders College offering Project Search, an employability course for young people with additional needs.
-Interest Link provide 15 fortnightly peer-age befriending groups for young people with learning disabilities and autism aged 8-25 across the Scottish Borders.
-Gender Reassignment/ Gender Identity anybody whose gender identity or gender expression is different to the sex assigned to them at birth x The reports are inclusive to all children, young people and their families irrespective of gender reassignment/gender identity.
 Marriage or Civil Partnership people who are married or in a civil partnership x These are not nationally identified key risk groups in relation to Child Poverty.
-Pregnancy and Maternity (refers to the period after the birth, and is linked to maternity leave in the employment context.
-In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth), x The Early Years Financial Inclusion Team campaigns, provides advice and support in relation to maternity payments, childcare assistance (e.g free childcare or help within Universal Credit awards) as well as entitlement to Best Start Grants and Scottish Child Payments.
+Pregnancy and Maternity (refers to the period after the birth and is linked to maternity leave in the employment context.
+In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth), x The Early Years Financial Inclusion Team campaigns, provides advice and support in relation to maternity payments, childcare and entitlement to Best Start Grants and Scottish Child Payments.
 Midwives and Health Visitors are proactive in referring expectant and new mothers for benefit checks.
-In 2022-2023 500 referrals were conducted resulting in a benefits uplift of £1.2 million.
-Race Groups: including colour, nationality, ethnic origins, including minorities (e.g. gypsy travellers, refugees, migrants and asylum seekers) x Minority Ethnic Groups are a nationally identified key group and are recognised within the plan.
+In 2023-2024 over 500 referrals were made resulting in benefits gains of Race : including colour, nationality, ethnic origins, including minorities (e.g. gypsy travellers, refugees, migrants and asylum seekers) x approx. £1m.
+Minority Ethnic Groups are a nationally identified key group and are recognised within the plan.
 The reports are inclusive to all children, young people and their families irrespective of race